LostInCompilation/RangeBasedForLoop-WithCounter/README.md

     ```

 - #### r-Values
-    The `count` function also fully supports r-Values and move semantics.
-However due to the design of Range Based For Loops in C++ (they destroy every temporary before actually running), `count` must become an *owning view* for r-Values.
-This means that what ever r-Value you pass to `count` will be copied inside of it.
+    The `count` and `rcount` functions fully support r-Values and move semantics.
+However due to the design of Range Based For Loops in C++ (they destroy every temporary before actually running), `count` and `rcount` must become an *owning view* for r-Values.
+This means that what ever r-Value you pass to `count` or `rcount` will be copied inside of it.
     ```cpp
     for(auto [value, index] : count(std::vector<std::string>{"X", "Y", "Z"}))
         std::cout << index << ": " << value << std::endl;